top of page

 THE PROBLEM

-We found that agencies were manually handling patient documentation for insurance submissions, causing delays in submitting documents to the insurance companies and payment issues due to a lack of automation.
+We found that agencies were manually handling patient documentation for insurance submissions, which led to

 THE OBJECTIVE